rach7777/monax-may/content/blog/2018/2018-12-03-press-release-monax-annonces-private-beta-launch-of-the-monax-platform.md

 # Pretty normal stuff
 date:      2018-12-03T00:00:00Z
-title:     Press Release: Monax Announces Private Beta Launch of the Monax Platform
+title:     "Press Release - Monax Announces Private Beta Launch of the Monax Platform"
-author:    Rachel Davidson, Senior Marketing Associate
+author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
 excerpt:    The Monax Platform is a collaborative workspace for businesses, legal and tech professionals, complete with market-ready smart contract templates available for individual or commercial use.